AndyMacDroo/metallica-tensorflow/README.md

 ## Building a 'Metallica-Detecting' TensorFlow Neural Network ##

-Neural network in TensorFlow to categorise music samples which are 'Metallica' and 'R.E.M'.
+Neural network in TensorFlow to categorise music as either 'Metallica' and 'R.E.M'.

 ### Usage